 - Homes – Roughly 200 volunteers are needed for a new build and about 125 for a rehab of an existing home as we prepare it for a low-income family to purchase.
 Our experienced construction personnel can instruct you.
 We try to list the major tasks expected, but the list changes with weather, progress from other volunteers and from contractors.

-- A Brush With Kindness – Mostly exterior repairs to owner occupied homes for seniors, veterans, the disabled or low income families who want to remain in their homes safely.
+- Critical Home Repairs – Mostly exterior repairs to owner occupied homes for seniors, veterans, the disabled or low income families who want to remain in their homes safely.
 As funds are available we do porch and step repairs, replace windows and doors, install ramps, landscaping and many other efforts.

 - ReStores – Both of our ReStores can use volunteers to help organize household goods, load purchases, unload donations and work with customers.
 Prefer 4 hour shifts or more anytime the stores are open– Tuesday-Friday, 10-6; Saturday 10-5.
 Pick a day and become a regular!